pilcrowonpaper/atproto-oauth-example/README.md

 # AT Protocol OAuth example

-An example implementation of AT Protocol (BlueSky) OAuth client using Astro.
+An example implementation of an AT Protocol (BlueSky) OAuth client using Astro.
 This example does not use the AT Protocol SDK.
 It also doesn't use any Node-specific APIs (except for `process.env`) and should run in other runtimes (including Cloudflare Workers).

 Not tested, but it should work PDS and authorization servers not hosted by BlueSky.